chandanegc1/DS_Using_c/Array Util README.md

 #Data Structures Using C

-##Theres is so many work which can be easy to do if we will have this library.
+##There is so many work which can be easy to do if we will have this library.

 ###ArrayUtil=>
        The ArrayUtil contains base, typeSize ,length.